 How to Identify Your Catch - Coarse Fish found in Britain

-Pictures and Features to Aid you Identifying your catch.
+Pictures and Features to Aid in Identifying your catch.

 To View the Identity Details of the main Coarse Fish found in Britain click on one of the links below:-

 The Mouth - Through which fish feed and breath - just like us!

 However, Carp and many fish that feed on the bottom have their top lip longer than their bottom lip (q.v Carp left).
 This enables them to hover over the bottom "hoovering or sucking up" food.